Candidates

 Development and Testing

 Agile development emphasizes continuous feedback and iteration, allowing teams to adjust easily to new requirements throughout the project.
 This approach ensures that processes and products are continuously improved, enabling teams to quickly respond to changes and deliver high-quality software that meets user needs.
+Small, self-organizing teams of software developers collaborate closely within Agile frameworks, playing a crucial role in development and testing to ensure successful project outcomes.

 By combining iterative development with integrated testing, Agile teams can continuously refine their processes and products, ensuring that software remains aligned with user needs while maintaining high quality and efficiency.